haskell-github-trust/.github/profile/README.md

 ## How to add a Trustee

-Any Trustee may add another person as a Trustee.
+Any Trustee may add another person who they trust to be a Trustee.
 Invite the other person to join the Github organziation, then add their name to the Trustee list and your own name as the Trustee who vouched for them.
-Every Trustee has full permission add repositories, to transfer repositories, to change repositories, and to publish packages to Hackage.
+Every Trustee has full permission to add repositories, to transfer repositories, to change repositories, and to publish packages to Hackage.
+Every Trustee must be a __Public__ member of the Github organization.

 ## How to quit being a Trustee

 You can transfer your repos back to your own account and quit this organization any time you want.

+## Other organizations

+* https://github.com/rowtype-yoga PureScript anarcho type-level collective is the model for this organization.
+* https://github.com/haskell-pkg-janitors Haskell package maintenance organization, but they don't publish a method for joining the org or adding libraries.